core-infra-svcs/dashboard-api-go/client/docs/NetworksNetworkIdSensorAlertsProfilesThreshold.md

 `func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) HasIndoorAirQuality() bool`

 HasIndoorAirQuality returns a boolean if a field has been set.

+### GetRealPower

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) GetRealPower() NetworksNetworkIdSensorAlertsProfilesThresholdRealPower`

+GetRealPower returns the RealPower field if non-nil, zero value otherwise.

+### GetRealPowerOk

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) GetRealPowerOk() (*NetworksNetworkIdSensorAlertsProfilesThresholdRealPower, bool)`

+GetRealPowerOk returns a tuple with the RealPower field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRealPower

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) SetRealPower(v NetworksNetworkIdSensorAlertsProfilesThresholdRealPower)`

+SetRealPower sets RealPower field to given value.

+### HasRealPower

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) HasRealPower() bool`

+HasRealPower returns a boolean if a field has been set.

+### GetApparentPower

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) GetApparentPower() NetworksNetworkIdSensorAlertsProfilesThresholdApparentPower`

+GetApparentPower returns the ApparentPower field if non-nil, zero value otherwise.

+### GetApparentPowerOk

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) GetApparentPowerOk() (*NetworksNetworkIdSensorAlertsProfilesThresholdApparentPower, bool)`

+GetApparentPowerOk returns a tuple with the ApparentPower field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApparentPower

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) SetApparentPower(v NetworksNetworkIdSensorAlertsProfilesThresholdApparentPower)`

+SetApparentPower sets ApparentPower field to given value.

+### HasApparentPower

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) HasApparentPower() bool`

+HasApparentPower returns a boolean if a field has been set.

+### GetPowerFactor

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) GetPowerFactor() NetworksNetworkIdSensorAlertsProfilesThresholdPowerFactor`

+GetPowerFactor returns the PowerFactor field if non-nil, zero value otherwise.

+### GetPowerFactorOk

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) GetPowerFactorOk() (*NetworksNetworkIdSensorAlertsProfilesThresholdPowerFactor, bool)`

+GetPowerFactorOk returns a tuple with the PowerFactor field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPowerFactor

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) SetPowerFactor(v NetworksNetworkIdSensorAlertsProfilesThresholdPowerFactor)`

+SetPowerFactor sets PowerFactor field to given value.

+### HasPowerFactor

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) HasPowerFactor() bool`

+HasPowerFactor returns a boolean if a field has been set.

+### GetCurrent

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) GetCurrent() NetworksNetworkIdSensorAlertsProfilesThresholdCurrent`

+GetCurrent returns the Current field if non-nil, zero value otherwise.

+### GetCurrentOk

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) GetCurrentOk() (*NetworksNetworkIdSensorAlertsProfilesThresholdCurrent, bool)`

+GetCurrentOk returns a tuple with the Current field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCurrent

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) SetCurrent(v NetworksNetworkIdSensorAlertsProfilesThresholdCurrent)`

+SetCurrent sets Current field to given value.

+### HasCurrent

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) HasCurrent() bool`

+HasCurrent returns a boolean if a field has been set.

+### GetVoltage

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) GetVoltage() NetworksNetworkIdSensorAlertsProfilesThresholdVoltage`

+GetVoltage returns the Voltage field if non-nil, zero value otherwise.

+### GetVoltageOk

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) GetVoltageOk() (*NetworksNetworkIdSensorAlertsProfilesThresholdVoltage, bool)`

+GetVoltageOk returns a tuple with the Voltage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVoltage

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) SetVoltage(v NetworksNetworkIdSensorAlertsProfilesThresholdVoltage)`

+SetVoltage sets Voltage field to given value.

+### HasVoltage

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) HasVoltage() bool`

+HasVoltage returns a boolean if a field has been set.

+### GetFrequency

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) GetFrequency() NetworksNetworkIdSensorAlertsProfilesThresholdFrequency`

+GetFrequency returns the Frequency field if non-nil, zero value otherwise.

+### GetFrequencyOk

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) GetFrequencyOk() (*NetworksNetworkIdSensorAlertsProfilesThresholdFrequency, bool)`

+GetFrequencyOk returns a tuple with the Frequency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFrequency

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) SetFrequency(v NetworksNetworkIdSensorAlertsProfilesThresholdFrequency)`

+SetFrequency sets Frequency field to given value.

+### HasFrequency

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) HasFrequency() bool`

+HasFrequency returns a boolean if a field has been set.

+### GetUpstreamPower

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) GetUpstreamPower() NetworksNetworkIdSensorAlertsProfilesThresholdUpstreamPower`

+GetUpstreamPower returns the UpstreamPower field if non-nil, zero value otherwise.

+### GetUpstreamPowerOk

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) GetUpstreamPowerOk() (*NetworksNetworkIdSensorAlertsProfilesThresholdUpstreamPower, bool)`

+GetUpstreamPowerOk returns a tuple with the UpstreamPower field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUpstreamPower

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) SetUpstreamPower(v NetworksNetworkIdSensorAlertsProfilesThresholdUpstreamPower)`

+SetUpstreamPower sets UpstreamPower field to given value.

+### HasUpstreamPower

+`func (o *NetworksNetworkIdSensorAlertsProfilesThreshold) HasUpstreamPower() bool`

+HasUpstreamPower returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)